UPstartDeveloper/UPstartDeveloper.github.io/README.md

 #### 🌱 Things I am currently working on:
 - Managing the product development team at [Carbon0 Games](https://playcarbon0.com/), an early-stage startup that makes it easier for folks to measurably reduce their carbon footprint.
 - Sharing experiences and lessons about tech on my [Medium Blog](https://zain-raza.medium.com), and the *[In the Making](https://anchor.fm/maker-nation)* podcast
-- Teaching assistant at [Make School](https://makeschool.com), a new college for Computer Science in San Francisco, helping a diverse body of students learn the fundamentals of Software Product Development.
+- Teaching assistant at [Make School](https://makeschool.com), a new college for Computer Science in San Francisco, helping a diverse student body learn the fundamentals of Software Product Development.

 #### 💪 Things I am challenging myself with:
 - Learning C/C++/C#, and all the cool stuff it can do!
 (AR/VR, robotics, game development, etc.)